Pratik02-07/Instagram-caption-generator/README.md

 1. Upload an image.
 2. BLIP generates a base caption.
 3. The app combines that caption with the chosen mood and platform.
-4. OpenRouter returns 5 short caption options.
+4. 5 short caption options.
 5. You select the best one and it is shown in the caption box.

 ## Project Structure